© 2025 Your Legal Leg Up, All rights reserved

 But these are generalizations, and you should observe for yourself what your judge is like.

 And judges are people.
-The more time you spend with them, providing you keep your goals in mind, the more the judges will like you, the more they’ll listen to what you have to say.
+The more time you spend with them, providing you keep your goals in mind and respect their time, the more the judges will like you, the more they’ll listen to what you have to say.
 And you will have the law on your side.
 That does matter.
 It usually makes all the difference if you know what you’re doing.

 The lawyers for the other side have a job to do, and that’s to beat you.
 Some of them will treat you with respect, and others with contempt (which will be controlled), but remember their job, and however they present themselves to you it will be part of their overall plan to beat you.
 Don’t expect to go out with them for drinks after it’s all over.

 People often ask me what they should get first from Your Legal Leg Up.
 To me, the answer is obvious, and it’s both the first and last thing you’ll pay for in most cases: the 20-20 membership.
-It’s the best we offer both in value and price.
-It’s so much better than the other options, in fact, that I almost feel guilty when people buy anything else, but sometimes they do, and there could be reasons one of the other memberships would be right for you, so I’ll talk briefly about your other options at the end of this article.
+It’s the best thing we offer both in value and price.
+It’s so much better than the other options, in fact, that I almost feel guilty when people buy anything else, but there could be reasons something else would be right for you, so I’ll talk briefly about your other options at the end of this article.

-All of our memberships include access to our teleconferences, and I’m not aware of any other program that offers anything like that.
+I’m not aware of any other program on the market that offers anything like our teleconferences.

 Sometimes you’ll just need some encouragement and a reminder to keep up the good work because